vishalkhadanga/Pynq-io/pages/aboutpynq.md

 - high bandwidth IO
 - low latency control

+# Who is PYNQ for?

 PYNQ is intended to be used by a wide range of designers and developers including:

 - Software developers who want to take advantage of the capabilities of Xilinx platforms without having to use ASIC-style design tools to design hardware.
 - System architects who want an easy software interface and framework for rapid prototyping and development of their Zynq, Alveo and AWS-F1 design.
 - Hardware designers who want their designs to be used by the widest possible audience.

+# Key Technologies

+Jupyter Notebook is a browser based interactive computing environment.
+Jupyter notebook documents can be created that include live code, interactive widgets, plots, explanatory text, equations, images and video.

+A PYNQ enabled board can be easily programmed in Jupyter Notebook using Python.

+Using Python, developers can use hardware libraries and overlays on the programmable logic.
+Hardware libraries, or overlays, can speed up software running on a Zynq or Alveo board, and customize the hardware platform and interfaces.

+PYNQ can be delivered in two ways; as a bootable Linux image for a Zynq board, which includes the pynq Python package, and other open-source packages, or as a Python package for an Alveo or AWS-F1 host computer.